BIPOLAR DEPRESSION

 -

-Knowledge-focused Recruiting nowThis study looks at how tiny changes in RNA, a molecule in your cells, might help predict whether depression treatments will work.
-Researchers at Mayo Clinic will follow 120 adults with unipolar or bipolar depression to see if these RNA changes relate to improvements in mood.
+Knowledge-focused Recruiting nowThis study looks at how tiny changes in your RNA (a molecule that reads your DNA) might help predict whether depression treatments will work.
+Researchers will follow 120 adults with unipolar or bipolar depression to see if these RNA changes match up with improvements in mood.
 The…

 Matched conditions: BIPOLAR DEPRESSION